ashhadulislam/HBKUExplainAISpring2023/README.md

 # HBKUExplainAISpring2023

+Open Issues:

+1. Task 6b, same thrshold at all levels of recursion tree.
+Need to check the PSO algorithm to see if the optimization technique is working as expected.

+Contributors: ...
+Date Of Contrbution: ...

 | Task            | Adnan      | Nisreen | Raghad     |
 | --------------- | ---------- | ------- | ---------- |